Killing of Duncan Lemp

-On March 12, 2020, Duncan Socrates Lemp, was fatally shot at his home in Potomac, Maryland during a no-knock search by the Montgomery County Police Department's SWAT team.
-The police believed Lemp possessed firearms illegally, which were recovered at the scene.
+On March 12, 2020, Duncan Socrates Lemp was fatally shot at his home in Potomac, Maryland during a no-knock search by the Montgomery County Police Department's SWAT team.
+The police claimed Lemp possessed firearms illegally.
+While firearms were recovered at the scene, none of them were generally illegal for a person to own, and it remains unclear whether Lemp was actually legally prohibited from possessing firearms.

-Police have said that Lemp was shot after confronting an officer during the execution of the raid.
-Lemp's family have said through their attorney that, based on an eyewitness, they believe Lemp was shot without warning while he was asleep.
-Lemp has since been described as a "martyr" for the boogaloo movement, some adherents to which believe Lemp was murdered by police because of his involvement with the movement and his anti-government beliefs.
+Police have said that Lemp was shot after confronting an officer during the execution of the unannounced raid.
+Lemp's family members have said through their attorney that, based on an eyewitness, that they believe Lemp was shot without warning while he was asleep.
+Lemp has since been described as a "martyr" for the boogaloo movement, some adherents to which believe Lemp was murdered by police because of his alleged involvement with the movement and his anti-government beliefs.

 Background

 Lemp was a student and a software developer.
 Lemp associated himself with the Three Percenters, a far-right paramilitary militia group, and had set up websites for other such organizations.
 He was a member of the United States Transhumanist Party, having joined on September 6, 2019.
 A week before the raid, Lemp posted a picture of two people armed with rifles on Instagram, with text referring to "boogaloo", a term used by the boogaloo movement as coded language for an anticipated war against the government or left-wing political opponents.
 Lemp had also made an Instagram post with a caption referring to the Three Percenters and a post captioned with the phrase sic semper tyrannis.
-The phrase, which means "thus always to tyrants", is the state motto of Virginia.
-The New York Times noted it had also been used both by Abraham Lincoln's assassin, John Wilkes Booth, and the Oklahoma City bomber Timothy McVeigh.
+The phrase, which means "thus always to tyrants", is the state motto of Virginia, and had also been used both by Abraham Lincoln's assassin, John Wilkes Booth, and the Oklahoma City bomber Timothy McVeigh.

-The police department reported that Lemp had a criminal history in juvenile court that prohibited him from legally possessing firearms until the age of 30, without explaining what conviction would prevent Lemp from owning a gun.
-Lemp's lawyer replied that the family doesn’t know about any conviction that would prevent him from owning a gun.
-An analysis by The Daily Beast was only able to find a traffic infraction in Lemp’s Maryland court record, although they also said that a juvenile court charge could be unavailable to the public.
+The police department stated that due to Lemp's criminal history as a juvenile, he was prohibited from legally possessing firearms until age 30.
+Lemp's lawyer replied the family was unaware of any convictions that would have prevented Lemp from possessing a firearm.
+An analysis by The Daily Beast was only able to find a traffic infraction in Lemp's Maryland court record, although they also said that a juvenile court charge could be unavailable to the public.